How local authorities must deal with fly-tipping and the penalties they can charge.

 - use your right to legally enter land, vehicles or premises - see the powers of entry guidance

-- serve a notice on anyone you think can provide information on the details of the driver of a vehicle used at the time when the offence was committed
+- serve a notice on anyone you think can provide information on the driver of a vehicle used at the time when the offence was committed

 Penalties and notices